hermeznetwork/docs/docs/faq/end-users.md

 ### Why is the gas fee so high?
 I thought Hermez was supposed to lower the cost of transactions.

-The "gas" fee to move funds from L2 back to Ethereum mainnet (L1) is determined by current prices on the Ethereum Network.
-Hermez has no control over this fee.
+The "gas" fee is charged to move funds from L2 back to Ethereum mainnet (L1).
+It is determined by current prices on the Ethereum Network and Hermez has no control over this fee.

 ### Do I need HEZ tokens to use the Hermez Network?